-- a.
+- 4. The monitoring data will be reported to the District electronically. - a.
+Once every month, the monitoring data will be reported using a spreadsheet format, that has been approved by the District.
+The monthly submission will provide by the 15th of such month the required monitoring data collected for the previous month. - b.
+The notification of the submission will be emailed to the District.
+The email notification will contain a hypertext link to the data files.
+The District may change the method of notification and/or data submission if requested to do so by the permittee. - c.
+Each monthly submission shall be accompanied with a statement that the data has been checked using quality assurance protocols developed for the District submission and approved by the District.
+Any changes to previously submitted monthly data sets will be accompanied by a letter explaining the reason for the resubmission.
+[Amended July 13, 2021] - d.
+Timely submission of the monitoring data is required as a condition for renewal of the operating permit. - 5.
+The monitoring data will be collected at a frequency not less than a set of measurements every four hours at each well. - a.
 The measured water levels and discharge rates will be reported for the same times and the same time intervals for each well. - b.
 The beginning of collecting and reporting the measured data should begin as soon as monitoring equipment can be installed and tested and no later than one week prior to the start of production - c.
 The time interval between measurements of water levels and well discharges may be changed if production from a well changes significantly over time or if production from a well is temporarily halted. - d.
 If a permittee seeks to change the frequency of monitoring or the monitoring equipment at a well, the permittee needs to submit a written request to the District that states a reason for the desired change.
 The District will respond to the request within 30 calendar days. - 6.
 The monitoring equipment shall provide access to collect water samples from the discharge pipe at the well location. - a.
 The District may collect a water sample for the purpose of measuring water quality parameters such as Total Dissolved Solids concentrations, pH, major ions, and heavy metals. - b.
-The District will be responsible for all facets of the collection and analysis of such water samples, including collection, documentation of custody and change of custody, and the analysis itself.
+The District will be responsible for all facets of the collection and analysis of such water samples, including collection, documentation of custody and change of custody, and the analysis itself. - c.
 The District will notify the permittee at least seven calendar days in advance of a well sampling event and at such time will provide the permittee with a copy of the protocols to be used for collection and analysis of any water samples prior to such sampling.